jules2689/trudeau/trudeau/2020-04-19/post_news.md

 **Reporter**:
 No, we don't know yet.
-The RCMP has been giving US information all morning.
+The RCMP has been giving us information all morning.
 They've been using Twitter to get that out there and there is a press conference coming but no timeline on that as of yet.